 - In general, acute patients reported faster improvement compared to those who were included in the subacute or chronic group.

-So, if you are suffering give us a call and let’s start to get you going again.
+So, if you are suffering please give us a call and let’s start to get you going again.